Redadaghouj/42-Cursus_1337/README.md

 Welcome to my **42/1337 School** portfolio — a journey of learning, logic, and low-level programming.
 Here's a quick overview of the projects I've completed, followed by detailed descriptions sorted by circle.

+> ⚠️ **Note:** All repositories are **private** in compliance with **42 School’s academic integrity policy**.
+Sharing source code publicly is prohibited by 42’s rules to maintain fairness across students.
+However, I can provide access or discuss implementation details privately upon request.

 ---

 ## 📊 Project Overview